 1. The individual referring new customers

-From the start, the individuals invited to join an affiliate program vs. a referral program are vastly different.
-The following table explains the difference between the two:
+The individuals invited to join an affiliate program vs. a referral program are vastly different:

 Referral programs | Affiliate programs |